Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

-Except throughput, delay is another important metric, which recently received considerable attention due to the rapid growth on supporting real-time applications, which in turn require delay-based guarantees.
-However, due to the interdependence among queues, the characterization of the delay even in small networks with random access is a rather difficult task, even for the non-cooperative collision channel model \cite{nain}.
-In \cite{nain}, queueing delay was studied with the aid of the theory of boundary value problems.
-The traditional collision model is accurate for modeling wire-line communication, however, it is not an appropriate model for probabilistic reception in wireless multiple access networks.
-For the \textbf{non}-cooperative multipacket reception (MPR) model, delay analysis was performed in \cite{NawareTong2005}, based on the assumption of a symmetric network.
-Recently, the authors in \cite{dimpap} generalized the model in \cite{NawareTong2005,nain} by considering time-varying links between nodes where the channel state information was modeled according to a Gilbert-Elliot model.
 The study of queueing systems using the theory of boundary value problems was initiated in \cite{fay1}, and a concrete methodological approach was given in \cite{coh,fay}.
 The vast majority of queueing models are analyzed with the aid of the theory of boundary value problems referring to continuous time models, e.g., \cite{avr,box,dim1,dim2,fr,guillemin2004,Guillemin2013,van}.
-On the contrary, there are very few works on the analysis of discrete time models \cite{nain,dimpap,szpa,szpa1,szpa2}.
-This is mainly due to the complex boundary behavior of the underlying random walk, which reflects the interdependence and coupling among the queues.
+On the contrary, there are very few works on the analysis of discrete time models \cite{nain,dimpaptwc,szpa,szpa1,szpa2}.
+This is mainly due to the complex behavior of the underlying random walk, which reflects the interdependence and coupling among the queues.